Chapter 4 Understanding pVACtools outputs

 • --expn-val: Expression cutoff.
 Sites above this cutoff will be considered (default: 0.1).

-This filter is currently only run by pVACseq.
+This filter is currently only run by pVACseq and pVACsplice.

 4.3.4 Top Score Filter